 Create a Virtual Host For Apache HTTP

-With the landing page created and the correct ownership and permissions set, you’re now ready to create a virtual host file.
-Apache expects virtual host files to be located in the /etc/apache2/sites-available/ directory.
+Now, with the landing page created and the correct ownership and permissions set, create a virtual host configuration file.
+Typically, Apache stores virtual host files in /etc/apache2/sites-available/:

-In this configuration file, paste the following block, ensuring you replace ServerName, ServerAlias, and DocumentRoot with your own:
+Paste the following configuration, replacing ServerName, ServerAlias, and DocumentRoot with your actual domain:

 <VirtualHost *:80>